Instructor:

 involved in a personal relationship that might

-be covered by terms of this policy, must
+be covered by the terms of this policy, must

 disclose the relationship immediately to Human